 - If you are planning to re-enrol in a failed course, you will not be able to carry across course work credit from a previous semester of study.

 - We recommend you take a maximum course load of 15 points if:

 - You are new to tertiary study

 - You have studied and completed a 45-point courseload during a normal semester, with a grade point average of less than 3.5

 We encourage new students to talk to faculty student advisers before enrolling.

 Making the most of Summer School

-You must be really committed to successfully completing the course requirements.
+You must be really committed to completing the course requirements.
 It’s vital that you organise and manage your time effectively.
-For example, you will need to spend a minimum of two additional hours of reading and private study for each class hour.
+For example, you will need to spend a minimum of two additional hours of reading and private study for each hour in class.

 You need to attend all lectures, tutorial and laboratory classes, and complete all set work, as well as a final examination (if applicable) in each course studied.
-Language courses are likely to involve different time requirements from other courses.
+Language courses are likely to involve more time than other courses.

 All students proposing to enter Summer School for the first time must take the online academic integrity course.